drinkataco/media-servarr/charts/sonarr/README.md

 # Sonarr Helm Chart

-This Helm chart installs Sonarr, a movie collection manager, in a Kubernetes cluster.
+This Helm chart installs Sonarr, a television series manager, in a Kubernetes cluster.

 This README covers the basics of customising and installation